Published: 24th February 2020

 As we mentioned earlier, the limited company structure means the business is legally separate from its owners, but in insolvency, certain circumstances can change this default position.

-If a director owes money to the company, for example, the office-holder will require repayment as the money belongs to the company and can be used to repay creditors.
+If a director owes money to the company, for example by way of an overdrawn directors' loan account, the office-holder will require repayment as the money belongs to the company and can be used to repay creditors.
 Similarly, if a director has provided a personal guarantee in order to obtain bank lending, the lender will demand payment of the outstanding amount as the company is no longer able to meet the terms of the loan.

 In both of these cases, directors face legal action if they can’t afford to pay, with the potential for bankruptcy and loss of their home.